kartikyagupta/Language-Style-Transfer/README.md

    b) Formal to Humorous

 ### Methodology
+##### Data Preparation
-* Data Preparation: The initial phase involved thorough exploration and preprocessing of the provided dataset.
+The initial phase involved thorough exploration and preprocessing of the provided dataset.
 This step was crucial to ensure the model's exposure to diverse language styles and contexts.

-* Model Development: Two approaches were explored for language style transfer:
+##### Model Development: Two approaches were explored for language style transfer:

 1) GPT-2-based Model: Utilizing the pre-trained GPT-2 model to perform style transfer.
 2) Custom Model Implementation: A bespoke model designed to address the unique challenges posed by the dataset.